Higher-Order Adiabatic Elimination in Atom-Cavity Systems and Its Impact on Spin-Squeezing Generation: The atom-cavity system

-and we defined $d=2\delta/\kappa$ and $n_0=(2\beta/\kappa)^2$, so that the stationary unperturbed number of photons in the presence of detuning is $|\alpha|^2=n_0/(1+d^2)$.
-At first sight, it is not obvious that this dissipator corresponds to complete positive dynamics.
-On the one hand, one physically expects that starting with the original master equation, in which only a single dissipation channel is present, should lead to an effective master equation in which only one jump operator is present; on the other hand, it seems that two jump operators are present in Eq.~\ref{eq:dissipator3}, namely $\hat{S}_z$ and $\hat{S}^2_z$.
-The two observations can be reconciled, provided that a suitable combination of $\hat{S}_z$ and $\hat{S}^2_z$ yields a single jump operator with a positive dissipation rate.
-This can be achieved by including the $O[\epsilon^4]$ contribution $16 n_0\kappa\epsilon^4{\left(1+d^2\right)^{-3}} \hat{S}_z^4 \bullet \hat{S}_z^2$, that guarantees that only a single eigenvalue $\tilde{\kappa}$ of the Lindbladian matrix is different from zero and real positive, yielding the diagonalized dissipator $\mathcal{D}[\hat{L}_3](\bullet)$ with the jump operator $\hat{L}_3$ and the eigenvalue $\tilde{\kappa}$ given by Eqs.~\eqref{eq:Jump3order} and \eqref{eq:Eigenvalue3order}, reproduced here for clarity:
+At first sight, it is not obvious that this dissipator corresponds to completely positive dynamics.
+On the one hand, one physically expects that starting with the original master equation, in which only a single dissipation channel is present, should lead to an effective master equation in which only one jump operator is present; on the other hand, it seems that two jump operators are present in Eq.~\eqref{eq:dissipator3}, namely $\hat{S}_z$ and $\hat{S}_z^2$.
+The two observations can be reconciled, provided that a suitable combination of $\hat{S}_z$ and $\hat{S}_z^2$ yields a single jump operator with a positive dissipation rate.
+This can be achieved by including the $O[\epsilon^4]$ contribution $16 n_0\kappa\epsilon^4{(1+d^2)^{-3}} \hat{S}_z^2 \bullet \hat{S}_z^2$, that guarantees that only a single eigenvalue $\tilde{\kappa}$ of the Lindbladian matrix is different from zero and real positive, yielding the diagonalized dissipator $\mathcal{D}[\hat{L}_s](\bullet)$ with the jump operator $\hat{L}_s$ and the eigenvalue $\tilde{\kappa}$ given by Eqs.~\eqref{eq:Jump3order} and \eqref{eq:chikappatilde}.
 The inclusion of this $O(\epsilon^4)$ term to recover a Lindblad-form dissipator with a single jump operator is justified by the structure of the original full dynamics, which features only one dissipation channel.
-It is therefore reasonable to expect that this structural property is preserved after adiabatic elimination.
-Moreover, this observation opens up the possibility of extending the elimination procedure to conditional dynamics under continuous homodyne detection of the cavity output, thereby enabling conjectures about the structure of the corresponding stochastic master equation~\cite{Albarelli2024} describing the effective conditional atomic evolution beyond leading order.

-We thus obtain the completely positive dynamics up to third order, given by the Markovian master equation in the Lindblad form in Eq.~\eqref{eq:MEtotalPositive}, i.e.
+It is therefore reasonable to expect that this structural property is preserved after adiabatic elimination \cite{tokiedaPhysRevA.109.062206}.
+We thus obtain the completely positive dynamics up to third order, given by the Markovian master equation in the Lindblad form in Eq.~\eqref{eq:MEtotalPositive}.